Gbaugh/GettingAndCleaningData/README.md

 date: "February 14, 2019"
 output: html_document
 ---
+The goal of this assignment is to prepare tidy data that can be used for later analysis.
+This submission includes:
+1) a tidy data set,
+2) a link to a Github repository with my script for performing the analysis, and
+3) a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data called CodeBook.md.
+4) A README.md in the repo that explains how all of the scripts work and how they are connected.

-Relevant Project Fileas
+Relevant Project Files included:
-1. "run_analysis.R": The R Script.
+1. "run_analysis.R": The R Script that performs the analysis described in the Codebook.md.
-2. "TidyDataset.txt": The resulting tidy data set with the average of each variable for each activity and each subject.
-3. "CodeBook.md": code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+2. "CodeBook.md": code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+3. "TidyDataset.txt": The resulting tidy data set with the average of each variable for each activity and each subject.
 4. "README.txt": explans connection between the files.
+5. UCI HAR Dataset files